sansalvadorestate/sansalvadorentcentre.com/entertainment-center.md

 - Setup of Tents
 - Tables & Chairs

-Two (`2`) ATVs and the centre pieces are rented at a separate cost. `2` persons can sit on it and `2` helmets are provided.
+Other Activities:

-> The outdoor kitchen is also rented at a separate cost.
+- All Terrain Vehicles (`2` ATVs) are rented at a separate cost for riding on the extensive nature trails.

-> The estate also does tours of the cocoa house and estate at an additional cost.
+- The outdoor kitchen is also rented at a separate cost which includes catcrackers, large sinks, freezer and refrigerator.
+Ideal for company cookouts.

-Tables and chairs included in the rental will be arranged by the Estate according to the company’s requirements.
-Any additional furniture in the Entertainment Centre that needs to be re-arranged has to be done by the company.
-Also, any additional tables and chairs rented by the company must be arranged by the company.
-The snooker table cannot move from its current location.
+- Tours of the estate and cocoa house.

 The rental times are from `8AM - 5PM` for company events.
 For **weddings**, the facility is booked until **midnight**.
 The maximum capacity is `150` persons. *There is an additional fee for a security guard at the gate.*